Craftie, the beer app

 And then refreshing the iOS app to fit with the iOS 7 aesthetic:

-Now in 2020 I visit Volstead’s site to see how they’re doing.
-The beers still look fantastic and it’s cool to see that the tap list is online.
-I see some light grey text at the bottom of the list: “powered by Untappd”.
-No tears are shed, I swear.
+Now, in 2020, I visit Volstead’s site to see how they’re doing.
+The beers still look great, and the tap list is online.
+At the bottom, in light grey text: “powered by Untappd”.
+No tears, obviously.